Lost Experience: First phase

 The first began on 2 May 2006 in the United Kingdom, 3 May 2006 in the United States and Australia, with a television commercial that aired during an episode of Lost for the fictional Hanso Foundation, a corporation mentioned on the television show.
 The advertisement listed a telephone number which brought up fictional voice mail lines for employees at the Hanso Foundation.
 Some of these messages provided clues to be used in the Hanso Foundation's website.
 Commercials for the Hanso Foundation in subsequent weeks directed players to other in-game websites, some of which are tied to specific sponsors, as detailed below.

 Several different websites for fictional organizations or individuals mentioned on the show or in part of the Lost Experience were introduced.
 The websites, particularly the Hanso Foundation website, contain background information into the mythology of Lost.
 The character Rachel Blake (Jamie Silberhartz), also known as Persephone, is introduced to guide players through the game.
 Most clues on the Hanso Foundation website are revealed by clicking on faintly marked anomalies in the web page design or by entering specific codes into webpages.
 Some require passwords found elsewhere, such as in the voicemail service.
 The clue revelations are designed as minigames, though with little challenge as they are completely linear.
-A notable exception are the coded messages on persephone.thehansofoundation.org, involving simple encryption schemes such as ROT13 and base64.
+A notable exception are the coded messages on persephone.thehansofoundation.org, involving simple encoding schemes such as ROT13 and base64.

 Also in May, Hyperion published the novel Bad Twin, a book written by Laurence Shames and credited to fictional author Gary Troup, who was on the plane that crashed on Lost.
 Bad Twin is a mystery novel that contains references to the show and mentions the Hanso Foundation occasionally.
 On 9 May, various newspapers ran quarter-page ads from the Hanso Foundation which condemned the novel for giving misinformation about the Hanso Foundation.
 Of note is the fact that "Gary Troup" is in fact an anagram of the word "purgatory" itself, indicating that the book may itself be a red herring as the purgatory theory has been refuted.